Beware old household wiring

 Fire brigades respond to more than 300 domestic electrical fires each year.
-Many of these fires are caused by old wiring that has degraded or is unable to cope with the demands of modern electrical equipment, including flat screen televisions, air conditioners and computers.
+Many of these fires are caused by old wiring that has degraded or is unable to cope with the demands of modern electrical equipment, including flat screen televisions, air conditioners, computers and the charging of multiple devices.

 Old wiring is dangerous and can kill